OliviaRodri/Pewlett-Hackard-Analysis/README.md

 - Duplicate employee entries were removed from the table above.
 Only the most recent title of each employee was kept to further the analysis.

-- The count of employees retiring per title was retrieved and is shown in the table below.
+- The count of employees retiring per title was retrieved and is shown in the table below:

   ![retired_count](Resources/retired_count.PNG)